 Following are links to online Municipal codes and charters for selected municipalities.

-For more links, see lists of City Codes and County Codes posted by the Maryland State Law Library.
+For more links, see lists of Municipal Codes and County Codes posted by the Maryland State Law Library.
 If you still can't find what you need, search using a good search engine and/or call the municipality's legislative body or legal department.

 Information on specific local governments follows.

 Baltimore City: See the separate entry for "Baltimore City."

 Baltimore County: New laws amending the Baltimore County Code are posted on the Legislation section of the Baltimore County website.
 For questions about legislation call the Legislative Relations division of the Baltimore County Legislative Office (410-269-7760).

 Montgomery County: The Web site of the Montgomery County Council posts bills and resolutions back to 2000 and 2005, respectively.
 The Council also posts bills and other legislative docs on the county's Legislation page.
 The Agendas include "Background Materials" on the bills passed.
 For questions, or to get older materials, call Montgomery County Legislative Information Services (240-777-7910).

 Prince George's County: Bills and Resolutions are posted back to 1990 (http://egov.co.pg.md.us/lis/).